 When can I arrive?

-Park gates open on Friday at 8 a.m. for you to begin to set-up camp.
-Festival gates will open at 3 p.m.
+If you purchase the Early Thursday Entry Ticket, then you can arrive Thursday, otherwise the park gates open Friday morning for you to begin to set-up camp.
 We request that the park be clear by dusk on Sunday.

 Can I have a fire pit or BBQ at my campsite?